albertaleksa/machine-learning-zoomcamp/notes/week_02_regression/15_using_model.md

 ![score_test](images/15_using_model_03_score_test.png)

-Our Model is not too different from previous.
-RMSE is almost the same.
-It means that our Model can generalize well, that this score didn't get by chance.
+The RMSE is almost the same as in previous models, suggesting that our model generalizes well and that this score was not achieved by chance.

-### Use Final Model to predict
+### Using the Final Model for Prediction

-We can use our Model to predict a price for car.
+We can use our Final Model to predict the price of a car.
+We take a car's features and input them into our Final Model to predict its price.

-We have a car.
-Then we extract Feautures from the car and put it in our Final Model.
-Then we should predict a price.

 ![predict_price](images/15_using_model_04_predict_price.png)

-### Predict a car price
+### Predicting a Car Price

-We can utake any car from **TEST** dataset (It's OK, because we haven't seen this car during training):
+We can take any car from the TEST dataset (it's okay, because this car was not used during training):

 ![car_info](images/15_using_model_05_car_info.png)

 ![web_example](images/15_using_model_06_web_example.png)

+Extract the car data:
 ```python
 car = df_test.iloc[20].to_dict()
 car
 ```

-Create DataFrame for
+Create a DataFrame:
 ```python
 df_small = pd.DataFrame([car])
 df_small
 ```

+Prepare the Feature matrix:
 ```python
 X_small = prepare_X(df_small)
 ```

+Predict the price:
 ```python
 y_pred = w0 + X_small.dot(w)
 y_pred = y_pred[0]